samsonos/php_composer/readme.md

 #[SamsonPHP](http://samsonphp.com/) - composer packages list generator

-This module create sorted by priority list of project composer packages.
+Module create sorted by priority list of project composer packages.
+Priority is determined by the dependencies between packages.
+If the package does not depend on anybody, it has the lowest priority.
+If the package depends on most packages, it has the highest priority and it is in the top of the list.

 [![Latest Stable Version](https://poser.pugx.org/samsonos/php_composer/v/stable.svg)](https://packagist.org/packages/samsonos/php_composer)
 [![Build Status](https://travis-ci.org/samsonos/php_composer.png)](https://travis-ci.org/samsonos/php_composer)